thanasisvax/Bank-Marketing-Project/starter_files/README.md

 ### Step 5:

-<p>Picture Step 5 show that the API swagger localhost page for the consumed best autoML model.</p>
+Picture Step 5 show that the API swagger localhost page for the consumed best autoML model.</p>
 ![alt](https://github.com/thanasisvax/MLops-Operations/blob/master/starter_files/Pictures/Step%205.PNG)</p>

 ### Step 6:

-<p>Picture Step 6 show the output from the run of the endpoint.py file.
+Picture Step 6 show the output from the run of the endpoint.py file.
 Benchmark was an optional step which I didnt complete.</p>
 ![alt](https://github.com/thanasisvax/MLops-Operations/blob/master/starter_files/Pictures/Step%206.PNG)</p>

 ### Step 7:

-<p>Pictures Step 7-1, 7-2, 7-3, 7-4, 7-5, 7-5b, 7-6 show the outputs from running the aml-pipelines-with-automated-machine-learning-step.ipynd notebook file.
+<p>Pictures Step 7-1, 7-2, 7-3, 7-4, 7-5, 7-5b, 7-6 below show the outputs from running the aml-pipelines-with-automated-machine-learning-step.ipynd notebook file.
 It is apparent that running through the cells of the jupyter notebook, I created/consumed and published the best model for the bank marketing dataset using AutoML with Python SDK.</p>

 Picture Step 7-1 shows that Pipeline has been created</p>
 ![alt](https://github.com/thanasisvax/MLops-Operations/blob/master/starter_files/Pictures/Step%207-1.PNG)</p>